thoughtram/blog/_posts/2015-06-13-routing-in-angular-2.md

   - Resolving route data in Angular 2
   - Protecting Routes using Guards in Angular 2
   - Routing in Angular 2 revisited
+  - Testing Services with Http in Angular 2
   - Two-way Data Binding in Angular 2
-  - Angular 2 Animations - Foundation Concepts

 ---